Get ahead of the competition and land your next management role.

-Students will be required to attend the timetabled on-campus classes totaling 3-hours per week and undertake a minimum of 6 hours per week of self-directed learning and completing the required exercises and assessments.
-If you are unable to attend the timetabled on-campus classes you will be required to contact your teacher and catch up before the next class.
+Students will be required to attend the timetabled on-campus classes, totalling 3-hours per week, and undertake a minimum of 9 hours per week of self-directed learning.
+This includes completing the required exercises and assessments.
+If you are unable to attend the timetabled on-campus classes you will need to contact your teacher and catch up before the next class.

 Where to From Here

 If you need any further clarification of the information provided please contact one of our client service officers on 1300 468 233 who can assist you or submit an enquiry through our website now and one of the team will be in touch.

 As an enrolled student at GOTAFE you may access a wide range of academic support services to assist you to meet the academic challenges of your course from our Learning Support Unit.

 As an enrolled student at GOTAFE you will be welcome to access a variety of non-academic support services from the Student Welfare Unit.
 These services are designed to best support you to successfully complete your course.